richeyward/richeyward.github.io/content/posts/digitron/turing-complete/04-cpu-1/index.md

 11 - CONDITION
 ```

-The other instruction types will be explained as they are built.
+Other operations will be introduced as new components are added.

 ![Instruction Decoder](<instruction decoder.png>)

+---

 ## Calculations

-Adding the previously created ALU to this diagram will allow the ability to perform calculations on two values, namely `REG 1` and `REG 2`.
-The output of the calculation is then to be stored in `REG 3`.
-While the `LOAD` input is used to output a reg value, there is now a second output which will always output the value regardless of state.
+By integrating the ALU designed earlier, we can now perform arithmetic operations on two registers, specifically `REG 1` and `REG 2`, with the result stored in `REG 3`.
+While the `LOAD` input triggers the output of a register, there is now a second output that continuously outputs the current register value, regardless of the `LOAD` state.

-It should also be noted that the two decoders are only explicitly used during a `COPY`, so to prevent unwanted behaviour, they can be disabled by using a newly added decoder input that when enabled does not output any values.
-Useful.
-For this diagram, I connected the 7th bit of the splitter to the decoder disablers, so when it was true (in this case, during a calculation), it disables the decoders.
-This will be finessed later.
+To avoid unwanted behavior, the decoders (used during `COPY` operations) can be disabled during other operations by adding an additional control signal.
+This is managed by connecting the 7th bit of the instruction splitter to the decoder enable pins, ensuring they are only active during a `COPY`.

-An `Instruction Decoder` is added and connected to the inbound instruction.
-Our `ALU` is added to the diagram, inputting the instruction byte and `REG-1`/`REG-2` values.
-The `ALU` output is fed to a switch, so it will always remain disabled until the instruction is for a `CALCULATE`.
-The output is then set into `REG 3`.
+The instruction decoder feeds the inbound instruction into the ALU, which receives inputs from `REG 1` and `REG 2`.
+The ALU’s output is routed to a switch, which is only enabled for `CALCULATE` instructions, and the result is stored in `REG 3`.

 ![Calculation ALU](<calc alu.png>)

-To be clear, when a `CALCULATION` occurs, regardless of what calculation to perform, `REG 1` is the first input and `REG 2` is the second, with `REG 3` as the output of calculation.
-At this stage, the **Overture** can `COPY` and `CALCULATE`.
+To summarize, for all `CALCULATION` operations, `REG 1` provides the first input, `REG 2` the second, and `REG 3` stores the result.
+At this point, the **Overture** CPU can handle both `COPY` and `CALCULATE` instructions.

 ![Calculations](calculations.png)

+---

 ## Conditions

-The diagram will require some conditional calculations to occur, but that component hasn't been built yet, so, time to explore this.

-The logic of this is basically to check if something is true, i.e. if the input is zero, positive or negative, etc.

-This component I found hard to design knowing all the conditions that had to be made, but I've learned to embrace the idea of build it to meet the first condition, then adapting for the rest.
-When approaching it this way, I came up with some novel ideas to achieve my goal.

-I started out splitting both inputs for further parsing, then observed the conditions as they came in through the simulator.
+Conditional operations are the next step, though the component required for this hasn’t been designed yet.
+The goal is to check specific conditions, such as whether a value is zero, positive, negative, etc.

+This component took some trial and error to design, but the solution became clear as I focused on building one condition at a time.
+Here’s how the conditions were implemented:

 ### 0 - NEVER

-The first instruction is easy, never output true when picked.
+This is straightforward: the output is always false.

 ### 1 - VALUE == 0

-The next one checks if a number is zero.
-This can only occur when all bits are `0`, so if any bit is `1`, this is incorrect.
-Chaining up some `3-bit OR` gates to read all the bits can detect if it is not `0`, then fed into a `NOR`, so it will be positive if the input is `0`.
-Chaining this output to an AND, with the split instruction bit makes this work.
+This condition checks if a number is zero, which occurs only if all bits are `0`.
+To achieve this, several `3-bit OR` gates are chained to detect if any bit is `1`.
+The result is fed into a `NOR` gate, which outputs true only if all bits are `0`.

 ![Conditions 1](<conditions 1.png>)

 ### 2 - VALUE < 0

-This is a lot simpler.
-All that's needed is to check if the 8th bit of the value is set.
+This condition simply checks if the 8th bit of the value is set, indicating a negative number.

 ![Conditions 2](<conditions 2.png>)

 ### 3 - ALWAYS

-The opposite of `NEVER`.
-When this is true, just output true.
+This is the opposite of `NEVER`: the output is always true.

 ![Conditions 3](<conditions 3.png>)

 ### 4 - VALUE != 0

-So this is the second opposite instruction in a row.
-It's now clear that if the third pin is positive, then the output is negated.
-An `XOR` gate to handle the outputs of the previous instructions with the output of the third pin should complete this and the remaining conditions.
+This is the opposite of `VALUE == 0`.
+By this point, it’s clear that if the third pin is positive, the output is negated.
+An `XOR` gate handles this, completing the rest of the conditions, including `VALUE >= 0` and `VALUE > 0`.

-The other instructions (`VALUE >= 0` and `VALUE > 0`) work flawlessly with this approach.

 ![Conditions](conditions.png)

+---

 ## Conclusion

-The final pieces for the **Overture** design is almost completed.
-In the next section, it will be completed and the first steps of writing code to execute on it will be performed.
+The **Overture** CPU design is nearing completion.
+In the next section, we’ll finalize the design and take the first steps toward writing code that can execute on this CPU.